PHOTO RELEASE: Alongside Angel Families at the White House, Senator Moody Joins President Trump for the Signing of the HALT Fentanyl Act into Law

 administration to designate Mexican drug cartels foreign

-terrorists, an action
+, an action

 President Trump took on his first day in office.
 Attorney General Moody also